bo-wang-cuhk/Roamune/README.md

 - multi-device sync
 - conflict resolution

 None of these features are implemented in the current phase.
-The next recommended product step is **Places / Trip structure refinement**.
+The next product step is **Places / Trip structure refinement**.
 GitHub Sync should come only after that data model is settled.